KovasMcCann/School_Notes/Tests/Unit2.md

 ## Question 3

-Assume that Back is a class that creates a checking account object.
+Assume that Bank is a class that creates a checking account object.
 By default, the money stored wil be 100 dollars.
 Also assume that withdrawMoney() is a void method that will update the balance by subtracting 50 dollars to the current money stored.

 ```java
 Bank checkingAccount1 = new Bank();